Wednesday, November 5, 2014

 “If we can decrease the burden of travel, patients will spend less time commuting and more time in the comfort of their own homes, which is important in the healing process,” explains Richard R. Barakat, Deputy Physician-in-Chief for MSK’s Regional Care Network and Cancer Alliance.

-“MSK Westchester in West Harrison physicians are thought leaders in cancer treatment and research, and many of them developed the current treatment standards in their respective fields,” adds José Baselga, MSK’s Physician-in-Chief and Chief Medical Officer.
+“MSK Westchester physicians are thought leaders in cancer treatment and research, and many of them developed the current treatment standards in their respective fields,” adds José Baselga, MSK’s Physician-in-Chief and Chief Medical Officer.

 Other offerings for patients include genetic counseling, nutrition consultations, and social-work support.
-And a wide range of clinical trials — including early-stage studies of novel targeted anticancer drugs, specialized on-site staff, and dedicated lab space — allow patients to receive new treatments and schedule their follow-up appointments at MSK Westchester in West Harrison.
+And a wide range of clinical trials — including early-stage studies of novel targeted anticancer drugs, specialized on-site staff, and dedicated lab space — allow patients to receive new treatments and schedule their follow-up appointments at MSK Westchester.

 “Clinical trials are critical for translating scientific discoveries into new treatments that improve patient care,” says Ephraim Casper, Medical Director of MSK’s Regional Care Network.
 “For many, clinical trials offer the most promising treatment options available.
 The opportunity to participate in our trials is one of the special benefits of treatment at MSK, and patients who live in Westchester, the Hudson Valley, and [southwestern] Connecticut will have access to the latest clinical trials close to home.”